CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Public-Transport-Info-View.md

 ## Incoming vs. Outgoing demand

-If you have [Parking AI](Parking-AI.md) enabled, you will notice a button near the top of the info view which allows you to toggle between incoming and outgoing demand:
+If you have [](Parking-AI.md) enabled, you will notice a button near the top of the info view which allows you to toggle between incoming and outgoing demand:

 * **Incoming demand:** Indicates which buildings are difficult to reach via public transport
 * **Outgoing demand:** Indicates that cims leaving the building were struggling to reach their destination via public transport

 ## Using the routes view